Verkleckert/powershell-motd/README.md

         }
     }
     ```
-    * If you use the normal Powershell rightclick at the top and select "Properties".
+    * If you use the normal Powershell rightclick the title bar and select "Properties".
 In the Properties select the tab "Font" and select your Font there.

+> **_NOTE:_** If you use Visual Studio Code or any other IDE you need to select the Nerd Font in there too.

+> **_Warning:_** It is a little bugged in some IDEs

 ### Made by
 - Popa_42